 Tomosynthesis is not yet the standard in breast imaging.
 Because of this, not all clinics offer it, and many insurance companies will not cover it.
 If your insurance company does not cover the cost, you can opt to pay an out of pocket fee of $82.00 to receive this type of imaging.
 If your doctor determines that Tomo is the best exam for you, the potential life-saving benefit is worth the cost.

 Ready to make an appointment?
 We recommend annual mammography to women over age 40 or women who are at high-risk for breast cancer.
 Ask your doctor if Tomosynthesis is right for you.
 Call 434-924-1555 to make your appointment.
-For more info vist UVA Breast Care Program.
+For more information, visit the UVA Breast Care Program.